+In a trivial manner each effect algebra $E$ is an effect module over $\{0,1\}$, with obvious scalar multiplication $\{0,1\} \times E \rightarrow E$.
+This is like: each Abelian group is a trivial module over the (initial) ring $\Z$ of integers.

-Abstractly, an effect monoid is a monoid in the category of effect algebras, just like a semiring is a monoid in the category of commutative monoids.
-An effect monoid is thus an effect algebra with a multiplication operation.
-In a Boolean algebra this is the meet $\wedge$, but for fuzzy predicates in $[0,1]^{X}$ it is pointwise multiplication.
+\begin{rem} The notions of effect monoid and module can be described more abstractly: an effect monoid is a monoid in the category of effect algebras, just like a semiring is a monoid in the category of commutative monoids.
+In~\cite{JacobsM12a} it is shown that the category \EA of effect algebras is symmetric monoidal with the two-element (initial) effect algebra $2 = \{0,1\}$ as tensor unit.
+Then one can consider, in a standard way, the categories $\Mon(\EA)$ and $\CMon(\EA)$ of (commutative) monoids $2 \rightarrow M \leftarrow M\otimes M$ in the category $\EA$ of effect algebras.